alronz/b2c-database-selection/Redis/Data Modeling/relational_data.md

 #### [back](data_modeling_main.md)

-NoSQL databases are not always the best choice for relational data.
-When you think of using key-value database, you are usually looking for limited uses cases such as for cashing , session management or to maintain a queue, ect.
-However Redis can be also used to store application domain data and act as a complete data store.
-Although using Redis for data with complex relations isn't recommended, you can still use Redis for such scenarios.
-A small example will be if you want to store your customer order data where each customer have many orders.
-You can model it in Redis by store the customer details in a hash to be like a customer record in a relational database.
-For instance, customer1 can have its details stored in a hash with name customer:customer1.
-Then you can use a a set to store all the orders of customer1 e.g a set with name orders:customer1.
-We can even use a sorted set to store the same thing where the score can be the order id or a timestamp that will allow you to retreive the customer's orders ordered by time.
-A list also can be used with the same logic e.g a list with name orders:customer1 has all customer's orders.
-We will basicly store the orderID as string in the set,sorted list or list and the details of the order will be stored as in hashes where each hash will correspond to an order row in relational database.
-As you can see soring relational data inside Redis can get a little bis confusing but it is still possible to model it at the end.
-Below is the customer order example by code:
+NoSQL databases are not always the best choice when it comes to relational data.
+When you think of using key-value database, you are usually looking for limited use cases such as for caching, session management or to maintain a queue.
+The same applies for Redis, however it can still be used to store application domain data because it has a built-in persistency.
+Using Redis for complex relational data isn't usually recommended, however Redis supports modelling data relationships as will be explained in this section.

+A small example is if you want to model the customer order one-to-many relationship where each customer have many orders.
+You can model it in Redis by storing the customer and order details in a hash to act like a table row in RDMS.
+Then you can use a set to store all the order ids of a particular customer.
+Additionally, we can use a sorted set to store the same thing where the score can be a timestamp that will allow us later to retrieve customer orders sorted by time.

 ````
-# Below are few customers set inside hashes:
+// Below are few customers set inside hashes:
 > hmset customer:1 name John   ... more fields ...
 > hmset customer:2 name Tom    ... more fields ...
 > hmset customer:3 name Chris  ... more fields ...

-# Below are few orders
+// Below are few orders
 > hmset order:1    ...  fields ...
 > hmset order:2    ...  fields ...
 > hmset order:3    ...  fields ...
 > hmset order:4    ...  fields ...
 > hmset order:5    ...  fields ...

-# Defining one to many relations
+// Defining one to many relations
-customer:1 has made order:1 , Order:2
+// customer:1 has made order:1 , Order:2
-customer:2 has made order:3
+// customer:2 has made order:3
-customer:3 has made order:4, order:5
+// customer:3 has made order:4, order:5
-# For each customer, we keep the references to orders in a set
+// For each customer, we keep the references to orders in a set
 > sadd orders:customer1 1 2
 > sadd orders:customer2 3
 > sadd orders:customer3 4 5

-# Then it will be easy to get the orders of a particular customer
+// Then it will be easy to get the orders of a particular customer
 > smembers orders:customer1
 > 1) "1"
 2) "2"

+// then get the order details
 > hmget order:1 order:2
 ````

-Above example was to show how to model many to many relation but modeling one to one relation or one to many will be achieved in the same way.
+In the above example, we show how to model a one-to-many relationship.
+However modelling one- to-one or many-to-many relationships are achieved in similar way.

-#### Primary and compound key

-The key in Redis that is used to access a certain value is the closest thing to the primary key in relational database.
-In the other hand, compound keys in relational database can be compared to using colons in earlier redis versions where only string where supported.
-Colons where used for storing namespace data, so accessing the email of the user will be defined as "set users:john:email abc@a.com".
-Currently you can use hashes to store such data so in the last example we will use a hash to store users where each user can have email as a field.
-When accessing this field, you need to get it by using two keys which is the hash key and the field key "hget myHashKey fieldKey".

 #### Joins

 The closest concept in Redis to joins in relational database will be the use of operations such as intersect, union or difference in the sets.
 Sets supports below operations:

 SDIFF which can be used to get the elements of a set that results from taking the difference between the first set and all the following sets.
 SDIFFSTORE is the same but can store the result in a destination set.
 Example is given below:

 ````
 redis> SADD key1 "a"